 Burundi is one of the poorest countries in the world.
 Almost two-thirds of the people live below the poverty line.
-The civil war (1993-2005) left a heavy mark on the country and the consequences are still being felt today.
-Economic development is severely hampered by ongoing political uncertainty and recurring crop failures caused by climate change.
-Most of the people in Burundi live from agriculture, which is why their small farms in particular are vulnerable to extreme weather events such as droughts and floods.
-In May 2024, torrential rain and severe flooding caused devastating damage.
-Hundreds of thousands of people had to leave their homes, and roads, fields and entire towns were flooded.
+The civil war (1993-2005) left a severe mark on the country, and the consequences are still felt today.
+Economic development is significantly affected by ongoing political uncertainty and recurring crop failures caused by climate change.
+Most people in Burundi live from agriculture, so their small farms in particular are vulnerable to extreme weather events such as droughts and floods.
+In May 2024, torrential rains and severe flooding caused devastating damage.
+Hundreds of thousands of people had to leave their homes, streets, fields and entire cities were under water.
 STELP founder Serkan Eren was on site with a team to provide emergency aid.

 - Distribution of food parcels after the devastating floods in Burundi in cooperation with SEZ